A Christian Woman’s Take on the Oscars and Discrimination in America

 What I want is an opportunity, a chance to be human.

 Michelle S. Lazurek is an award winning author, speaker, pastor’s wife, and a mother.
 She is a member of the Advanced Writers and Speakers Association and writes articles for places such as Gifted For Leadership and Encouragement Cafe. her newest book An Invitation to the Table: Embracing the Gift of Hospitality, explores hospitality as a link to discipleship.
 Please visit her website at www.michellelazurek.com.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!